 Where ever you are having the VMware workstation either on Windows, Linux or macOS, we must enable the server feature.
-It has few initial setups and configuration.
+It has a few initial configurations.

 1) Launch the VMWare workstation program.

-3) in ‘Shared VM’s filed, mostly you will see the below screen.
+3) In the ‘Shared VMs’ field, mostly you will see the below screen.
 It indicates that the server (VM share) feature is not enabled yet.